zkmove/zkmove/cli/src/README.md

 Currently, we only support one command 'Run', which run the full sequence of circuit building, setup, proving, and verifying.
 It also reports the proof size, prove time and verify time when the execution is successful.

-For example, the following command will first compile add.move into bytecode, execute the bytecode to generate an execution trace, then build the circuit and setup the proving/verifying key, and then generate a zkp for the execution with the proving key and finally verify the proof with the verifying key.
+For example, the following command will first compile add.move into bytecode, then build the circuit and setup the proving/verifying key, and then generate a zkp for the execution with the proving key and finally verify the proof with the verifying key.